Scutellaria galericulata (Marsh Skullcap)

 Flower:

-Flowers are tubular, irregular trumpet shaped, ½ to ¾ inch long, borne in pairs from opposite leaf axils along the stem.
+Flowers are tubular, irregular trumpet shaped, ½ to ¾ inch (1 to 2 cm) long, borne in pairs from opposite leaf axils along the stem.
 Petals are blue to violet, covered with fine hairs with a broad, wavy lower lip patterned with blue dots against a white throat.
-The 3 upper lobes fold together forming a rounded hood over the mouth of the tube.
+The upper lip forms a rounded hood over the mouth of the tube.
 Flowers typically bloom 2 to 3 pairs at a time from axils a bit below the tip of a stem.
 The calyx holding the flower has a small ridge-like protuberance at the top.

 Leaves and stems: